 JL: I think there’s still a little bit of that venting from Daisy, it kind of explodes out every now and then but rarely.
 And I think we’re done exploring that road.
 Most of my writing is realizations.
 A record is like a complex problem and the themes and ideas we want to explore are part of the equation to solving that problem.
 It’s about righting a great problem with a lens that is constantly zooming in on possible solutions.
 Daisy was the hardest to record because for every problem we solved ten more would pop up.
 I think we’re searching for the theme of the album right now and that will help bring the “problem” we’re trying to solve into focus.

 EN: Is it frustrating trying to explain to fans that you’re not just sitting around being vague and unproductive?

-JL: (Jesse laughs and his eyes shine a little bit).
-You know I’ve never been asked that but thank you!
+JL: You know I’ve never been asked that but thank you!
 Sometimes I want people to know there is something going on here.
 We want to present something that is good and honest and we have to do that in our own way but it is sometimes hard to convey that to people who are waiting.

 EN: So how do you know when you’re done?